open-sdg/open-sdg/docs/jekyll-and-open-sdg.md

 <h1>Jekyll and Open SDG</h1>

-Jekyll is a popular, free and open source static website generator which works like a content management system (for example, Drupal and WordPress) but unlike those systems, Jekyll generates at build-time rather than at request-time.
+Jekyll is a popular, free and open source static website generator which works like a content management system such as [Drupal](https://www.drupal.org/) and [WordPress](https://wordpress.com/).
+However, unlike those systems, Jekyll generates at build-time rather than at request-time.
 Jekyll creates static websites with some templating abilities.
 In this way, Jekyll is similar to other static site generators, like [Next.js](https://nextjs.org/) and [Hugo](https://gohugo.io/).

 ## Advantages of static sites